Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 \subsection{Blockchain Based}

-The blockchain is a distributed database or ledger first introduced in \cite{Nakamoto} as an underlying technology for bitcoin.
-Blockchain provides immutability, since all the participants are managing the chain though a consensus mechanism.
+The blockchain is a distributed database or ledger first introduced in \cite{Nakamoto} as an underlying technology for Bitcoin.
+Blockchain provides immutability since all the participants are managing the chain through a consensus mechanism.
 This property made the blockchain popular in different applications.
-In the scope of trust management for IoT, some works exploit the properties of the blockchain to calculate or store the trust data.
+In the scope of trust management for IoT, some works exploit the properties of the blockchain to calculate or store trust data.
 A summary of the results can be seen in Table \ref{tab:blockchain}.

-We can observe from the table that all of the papers provide experiments but only 28.6\% of the papers provide the simulator used.
+We can observe from the table that all of the papers provide experiments, but only 37.5\% of the papers provide the simulator used.
 None of the papers proposes a Centralized approach, which makes sense since we are examining blockchain-based methods.
-Regarding the information gathering: 14.3\% is using only direct trust, 42.8\% are using also recommendations and 42.8\% do not use an information gathering technique.
-Most of the approaches are Event Driven (71.4\%), while the rest (28.6\%) are Time Driven.
-In total, 85.7\% are referring to the trust formation, with 57.1\% using the Multi trust scheme.
-Finally, 85.7\% are defining the Threat Model.
+Regarding information gathering: 12.5\% are using only direct trust, 50\% are using recommendations, and 37.5\% do not use an information gathering technique.
+Most of the approaches are Event-Driven (62.5\%), while the rest (37.5\%) are Time-Driven.
+In total, 87.5\% are referring to the trust formation, with 71.4\% using the Multi-Trust scheme.
+Finally, 75\% defines the Threat Model.